H-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 - $E n q u e u e_i (e)$: If $l e n_i (sigma)=C a p a c i t y$ then $sigma' = sigma$ else $sigma = sigma' dot e$.
 Update $sigma$ to $sigma'$.
 - $D e q u e u e()$: If $sigma = []$ then return $N U L L$.
 Otherwise, $sigma = e dot sigma'$.
 Update $sigma$ to $sigma'$ and return $e$.

 The most noticeable difference from the sequential specification of the SPSC queue is that $E n q u e u e$ and $l e n$ are now defined on a per-process basis.
 This is due to the fact that dLTQueue and Slotqueue keeps a bounded SPSC queue in each process.

 === MPSC queue theorem

 In this section, we specify and prove a theorem for establishing dLTQueue and Slotqueue's correctness.
 Our theorem draws inspiration from @aspect-proof and @tss, in that we specify some properties that is sufficient for a linearizable history.
 However, @tss provided a theorem for stacks while @aspect-proof could only work with unbounded queues.
 Therefore, we provide a similar set of properties that work with bounded queues that maintain local buffers.

 We consider a history $H$.

+We append to $H$ a large enough number of dequeues so that any successfully-enqueued values should have been dequeued out.
+If we can prove that this extended history $H'$ is linearizable, then we can also prove that $H$ is linearizable.

 Denote:
-- $M$ as the set of operations in $H$.
+- $M$ as the set of operations in $H'$.
 - For $m in M$, $D e q(m)$ as the statement that $m$ is a dequeue and similarly for $E n q(m)$.
 - $E m p(d)$ as a statement that $d$ is a dequeue that returns $N U L L$.
 - $F a i l e d(e)$ as the statement that $e$ is a failed enqueue.